AO-Grasp: Articulated Object Grasp Generation: Related work

 { \textbf{Datasets}:} A line of work \cite{goldfeder2009columbia,kappler2015leveraging} has been devoted to building large-scale grasp datasets, as they are essential for data-driven grasping approaches.
 Most related to us are datasets for parallel-jaw grippers \cite{mahler2017dex,mousavian20196,morrison2020egad,fang2020graspnet,eppner2022billion,eppner2021acronym}, which label grasps either analytically \cite{mahler2017dex,morrison2020egad,fang2020graspnet} or by running simulation trials \cite{mousavian20196,eppner2021acronym,eppner2022billion}.
-However, these datasets only target rigid objects and focus on grasp stability. \cite{Mo-2021-W2A} release a data generation method for 6 DoF interactions with articulated objects, but as discussed earlier, these interactions do not guarantee stable grasps.
-To the best of our knowledge, we are the first to build a prehensile grasping dataset for articulated objects.
+However, these datasets only target rigid objects and focus on grasp stability, not actionability.
+Both W2A \cite{Mo-2021-W2A} and VAT-Mart \cite{Wu_2022-VATMART} release data generation methods for 6 DoF interactions with articulated objects, but these interactions do not guarantee stable grasps, limiting how a robot can interact with objects.
+To the best of our knowledge, we are the first to build a grasp dataset for articulated objects that contains both stable and actionable grasps.

 { \textbf{Grasping non-articulated objects}:} Despite the unique challenges that come with grasping articulated objects, an important part of the grasping problem remains the same as in grasping rigid objects: understanding the local geometries of an object that make those areas suitable for grasping.
 There is a deep body of work studying this grasping problem~\cite{6672028,newbury2022review}.
-We find that once we have predicated good locations at which to grasp articulated objects, we can leverage this body of work to predict grasp orientations that match local geometry.
+Contact-GraspNet (CGN) \cite{Sundermeyer-2021-CGN} and AnyGrasp \cite{fang2023anygrasprobustefficientgrasp} are two recent works that use large datasets to learn grasp prediction models.
+We find that once we have predicated good locations at which to grasp articulated objects, we can leverage works like these to predict grasp orientations that match local geometry. \ourName{} uses CGN \cite{Sundermeyer-2021-CGN}, as it is a representative rigid object grasp generation method.